Igorcms/UniHand/README.md

 </details>

 <details>
-<summary>:wrench: Clone HaMeR and DINOv2 for data preprocessing. (optional) <strong>[Click to expand]</strong></summary>
+<summary>:wrench: Clone [HaMeR](https://github.com/geopavlakos/hamer)/[SAM 3D Body](https://github.com/facebookresearch/sam-3d-body) and DINOv2 for data preprocessing. (optional) <strong>[Click to expand]</strong></summary>

 Since we use HaMeR for hand motion extraction and DINOv2 for vision feature extraction, we need to clone them in this project.
+We also recommend using SAM 3D Body, and its related tutorial for Uni-Hand is coming soon.

 ```
 git clone https://github.com/geopavlakos/hamer.git